English Royal Renaissance: 3 Days in London Itinerary

 Buckingham Palace

-As you exit near the Hyde Park Corner Tube entrance, it’ll take another 10 minutes walking down Constitution Hill to reach the London residence and administrative headquarters of the United Kingdom monarchs: Buckingham Palace.
-A sustaining symbol of British aristocracy after originally being built for the Duke of Buckingham in 1703, Buckingham Palace is one of the most visited and recognized attractions in London.
-From the exterior of the palace, witness military tradition and royal pageantry in the Changing of the Guard ceremony at 11:00 AM on Monday, Wednesday, Friday, and Sunday lasting 45 minutes.
+Exit near the Hyde Park Corner Tube entrance then walk another 10 minutes down Constitution Hill to reach the London residence and administrative headquarters of United Kingdom monarchs: Buckingham Palace.
+A sustaining symbol of British aristocracy after being built for the Duke of Buckingham in 1703, Buckingham Palace is one of the most visited and recognized attractions in London.
+From the exterior of the palace, witness military tradition and royal pageantry in the Changing of the Guard ceremony at 11:00 AM on Mondays, Wednesdays, Fridays, and Sundays lasting 45 minutes.

-Watch as the Old Guard, accompanied by military band and wearing traditional uniforms with bearskin hats, hands over the responsibility of protecting Buckingham Palace and St. James's Palace to the New Guard.
-This procession can be viewed from Buckingham Palace (ideally near the Queen Victoria statue), the Mall avenue, St. James’s Palace, or the Wellington Barracks.
+Watch as the Old Guard, accompanied by military band and wearing traditional uniforms with bearskin hats, hands over the responsibility of protecting Buckingham and St. James's Palace to the New Guard.
+This procession can be viewed from Buckingham Palace—ideally near the Queen Victoria statue—the Mall avenue, St. James’s Palace, or the Wellington Barracks.

 Pro Tip:

-If you’re particularly keen on observing this event, be sure to arrive by at least 10:00 AM to secure a satisfactory viewing spot.
-Inclement weather, state occasions, and other events may also impact this ceremony, so be sure to check the official schedule on the British Army or Royal Family websites before you arrive.
+If keen on observing this event, arrive by at least 10:00 AM to secure a satisfactory viewpoint.
+Inclement weather, state occasions, and other events may impact the ceremony, so check the official schedule on the British Army or Royal Family website beforehand.

-During the summer—from July through September when the presiding monarch is not in residence—the magnificent State Rooms of Buckingham Palace are open for tours from 9:30 AM to 7:30 PM except on Tuesdays and Wednesdays.
-Explore the suite of 19 lavishly decorated rooms where the monarch receives, rewards, and entertains subjects and visiting dignitaries.
-State banquets, royal ceremonies, and the monarch's weekly audience with the Prime Minister occur in the same rooms you’ll be walking through!
+During summer—from July through September when the presiding monarch is not in residence—the magnificent State Rooms of Buckingham Palace are open for tours from 9:30 AM - 7:30 PM except on Tuesdays and Wednesdays.
+Explore 19 lavishly decorated rooms where the monarch receives, rewards, and entertains subjects and visiting dignitaries.
+State banquets, royal ceremonies, and the monarch's weekly audience with the prime minister occur in the same spaces you’ll walk through!
 Serving such important official functions, it’s no surprise that some of the greatest treasures from the Royal Collection furnish these hallowed halls.

-The Royal Mews and Queen’s Gallery are additional segments of the working royal palace which can be explored, however they have varying closure dates so be sure to check their respective schedules in advance!
+The Royal Mews and Queen’s Gallery are additional segments of the working royal palace which can be explored, however they have varying closure dates so check their respective schedules in advance!

 Westminster Abbey

-Continuing down Birdcage Walk for 12 minutes before turning onto Storey’s Gate will bring you to the next icon of British heritage: Westminster Abbey.
-This Gothic church is a UNESCO World Heritage Site while also serving as a working place of worship with daily services available for London residents, making it a site of Christian worship for over 1,000 years.
-Religious practitioners will find themselves in the same coronation church (including the oldest door in Britain) used for English monarchs since 1066, hosting 39 ceremonies to date while also serving as the royal venue for occasions like Prince William and Kate’s wedding in 2011.
+Continue down Birdcage Walk for 12 minutes before turning onto Storey’s Gate to reach the next icon of British heritage: Westminster Abbey.
+This UNESCO World Heritage Site also serves as a working place of worship with daily services for London residents, making it a site of Christian reverence for over 1,000 years.
+Religious practitioners will find themselves in the same coronation church—including the oldest door in Britain—used for English monarchs since 1066, hosting 39 ceremonies to date while also serving as the royal venue for occasions like Prince William and Kate’s wedding in 2011.

-Outside of the church, the Abbey serves as the final resting place for over 3,300 people, including 17 British monarchs, Isaac Newton, Charles Darwin, and the greatest English poets and writers in the Poet’s Corner.
+Outside the Gothic church, the Abbey is the final resting place for over 3,300 people, including 17 British monarchs, Isaac Newton, Charles Darwin, and the greatest English poets and writers in the Poet’s Corner.
 Household names like William Shakespeare and Charles Dickens lay here, making Westminster Abbey a pilgrimage site for literature enthusiasts as well.

 Big Ben

-Just across the street you’ll spy Big Ben connected to the Houses of Parliament, which besides being the world’s most famous clock, is often used in media to evoke the setting of London since its distinctive Gothic Revival architecture symbolizes the British way of life to people around the world.
-At the time of construction, the clock mechanism was one of the largest and most accurate four-faced striking and chiming clocks.
+Just across the street spy Big Ben connected to the Houses of Parliament, which besides being the world’s most famous clock is used in media to evoke the setting of London since its distinctive Gothic Revival architecture symbolizes the British way of life to people around the world.
+At the time of construction, the mechanism was one of the largest and most accurate four-faced striking and chiming clocks.

-While "Big Ben" is actually a nickname for the Great Bell of the striking clock, the entire structure was named the Elizabeth Tower in 2012 to honor Queen Elizabeth II's Diamond Jubilee.
-More than just a clock tower, this symbol of stability and continuity has chimed every hour with a sound that has been broadcasted by the BBC, rarely stopping since 1923 even amidst two World Wars.
-These chimes also mark the start of the New Year for Brits, similar to the American Times Square ball drop tradition.
-Although popular tours inside the tower sell out months in advance, its exterior offers ample opportunities to capture the perfect “London” photo — red telephone booth and all!
+While "Big Ben" is actually a nickname for the Great Bell of the striking clock, the structure was named the Elizabeth Tower in 2012 to honor Queen Elizabeth II's Diamond Jubilee.
+More than just a clock, this symbol of stable continuity has chimed every hour with a sound broadcasted by the BBC, rarely stopping since 1923 even amidst two World Wars.
+These chimes mark the start of the New Year for Brits, similar to the American Times Square ball drop tradition.
+Although tours inside the tower sell out months in advance, its exterior offers ample opportunities to capture the perfect “London” photo—red telephone booth and all!

 London Eye

-Walking 10 more minutes across the River Thames onto The Queen’s Walk will bring you to the last of the best tourist spots in London for today: the London Eye.
-Also known as the Millennium Wheel after being constructed to celebrate the turn of the century, since its opening in 2000 this ferris wheel has become synonymous with the city's skyline and offers a panoramic, 443-foot high viewing experience from its capsules.
+Walk 10 more minutes across the River Thames onto The Queen’s Walk to the last of the best tourist spots in London for the day: the London Eye.
+Also known as the Millennium Wheel after being constructed to celebrate the turn of the century, since its opening in 2000 this ferris wheel has become synonymous with the city's skyline and offers panoramic, 443-foot high viewing experiences from its capsules.
 This unparalleled vantage point, spanning 25 miles on clear days, offers a glimpse of famous landmarks like the Houses of Parliament, St. Paul's Cathedral, and Buckingham Palace.

 Dinner — Zuma